Lukas Franks PI

 Jana nodded again.

 “Thank you.
-Now I’d just like to verify what you’ve already told uniform,” DS Dahl scanned the file on his eyeVid, “George came home at about three thirty AM, shortly after that you went out to get some groceries, and you were gone no more than fifteen minutes?”
+Now I’d just like to verify what you’ve already told uniform,” Dahl scanned the file on his eyeVid, “George came home at about three thirty AM, shortly after that you went out to get some groceries, and you were gone no more than fifteen minutes?”

 “Yeah, I guess, if you say so…more or less…”